thomasabishop/eolas-graph/README.md

 neuron
 ```

-kNote use pre-compiled binary on AUR (`neuron-zettelkasten-bin`) to avoid
+(Note: use the pre-compiled binary of Neuron on AUR (`neuron-zettelkasten-bin`) to avoid
 installing via Nix.)

 ### Build